redhat-developer/observability-operator/README.md

 ## Issues

-If you'd like to report an issue, feel free to use our [project Issues page](https://github.com/redhat-developer/observability-operator/v3/issues) - just remember that we're not fully tracking ongoing work there, but in [JIRA](https://issues.redhat.com/browse/MGDSTRM-717) instead.
+If you'd like to report an issue, feel free to use our [project Issues page](https://github.com/redhat-developer/observability-operator/v3/issues).

 ## Contact